-- Consumers behave to maximise 'utility', defined in the space of consumption goods, i.e. 'opulence' - When consumer preferences satisfy a number of axioms: - Completeness (you can compare all bundles in a set) - Transitivity (there is a most preferred bundle in set) - Continuity (there are no jumps in preferences) - .. they can be represented by a 'utility function' - Additional assumptions made in most practical applications - Strong monotonicity (more is better) - Non-satiation (you can always do a little better) - Convexity (diminishing marginal rates of substitution) - .. lead to traditional downward sloping demand curves
+- Consumers behave to maximise 'utility', defined in the space of consumption goods, i.e. 'opulence' - When consumer preferences satisfy a number of axioms: - Completeness (you can compare all bundles in a set) - Transitivity (there is a most preferred bundle in set) - Continuity (there are no jumps in preferences) - .. they can be described by indifference curves & 'utility functions' - Additional assumptions made in most practical applications - Strong monotonicity (more is better) - Non-satiation (you can always do a little better) - Convexity (diminishing marginal rates of substitution) - .. lead to traditional downward sloping demand curves